Skip to content

 The New Cliff Energy Centre – Reclaiming Public Realm in the Heart of Historic Ottawa

-The Cliff Energy Centre is located next to the Supreme Court of Canada and will replace the original Cliff Heating and Cooling Plant.
+The Cliff Energy Centre is located next to the Supreme Court of Canada and replaced the original Cliff Heating and Cooling Plant.
 The project architects came up with an ingenious idea to transform a prime location that was formerly inaccessible to the public.
-The large energy facility will be below-grade of the Ottawa River escarpment’s upper plateau, allowing for an expansive urban park to be built over top, with new public realm and lush gardens.
+The large energy facility is below-grade of the Ottawa River escarpment’s upper plateau, allowing for an expansive urban park to be built over top, with new public realm and lush gardens.
 In order to preserve and enhance the historic profile of the Ottawa River’s south bank, the Cliff Energy Centre’s building envelope consists of an organically flowing "curtain" designed to screen and softly hide the mechanical facility.
-Learn more (link to backgrounder)

 The New Tunney's Pasture Energy Centre – A New Urban Park Replaces a Former Parking Lot

-The Tunney's Pasture Energy Centre will be built in the northwest corner of the Tunney’s Pasture campus, replacing an existing parking lot.
+The Tunney's Pasture Energy Centre was built in the northwest corner of the Tunney’s Pasture campus, replacing an existing parking lot.
 The building's modern exterior will include a sloping roof garden, a new park, footpaths through the site, and elevated views of the Ottawa River, contributing to the campus’ transformation from a single-use employment centre into a vibrant transit-oriented and sustainable mixed-use community.
 By creating a new publicly accessible realm in a space that was originally reserved for cars, the Tunney’s Pasture Energy Centre becomes one of the new faces of clean energy in Canada.
-Learn more (link to backgrounder)

 The Gatineau Energy Centre (GEC) – From “Grey to Green” in the Heart of Gatineau

-The Gatineau Energy Centre (GEC) will be one of the most sustainable cutting-edge energy centres in North America.
-Located on a former surface parking lot next to the National Printing Bureau on Sacré-Coeur Boulevard in Hull, Gatineau, the facility will be built mostly underground, allowing for the space over top to be used as an expansive urban park, with lush gardens and courtyards.
-Connected to Hydro Québec’s clean electrical grid, GEC will provide carbon-neutral heating and cooling for buildings located along the district energy system’s network of underground pipes, in the cores of Gatineau and Ottawa.
-Learn more (link to backgrounder)
+The Gatineau Energy Centre (GEC) is one of the most sustainable cutting-edge energy centres in North America.
+Located on a former surface parking lot next to the National Printing Bureau on Sacré-Coeur Boulevard in Hull, Gatineau, the facility is built mostly underground, allowing for the space over top to be used as an expansive urban park, with lush gardens and courtyards.
+Connected to Hydro Québec’s clean electrical grid, GEC provides low-carbon heating and cooling for buildings located along the district energy system’s network of underground pipes, in the cores of Gatineau and Ottawa.

-A new pumphouse is also being constructed along the Ottawa River’s north shore to provide GEC with a green and renewable source of cold water for the energy centre’s cooling services.
+The GEC pumphouse was also constructed along the Ottawa River’s north shore to provide GEC with a green and renewable source of cold water for the energy centre’s cooling services.
 The facility’s green roof and naturalized landscape will blend in with the banks along the Ottawa River.

 A Modern, Clean Energy Centre for a Revitalized Confederation Heights

-ESAP’s modernized Energy Centres will be the new faces of clean energy globally – they will be architecturally pleasing, adding to the community’s use and enjoyment with gardens, courtyards, and improved connections for walking and cycling.
+ESAP’s modernized energy centres will be the new faces of low carbon energy globally – they are designed to be architecturally pleasing, adding to the community’s use and enjoyment with gardens, courtyards, with improved connections for walking and cycling.

-ESAP’s Stage 1 also includes the conversion and decommissioning of four older heating and cooling plants:
+The project also included the conversion and decommissioning of four older heating and cooling plants:

-- The Cliff Heating and Cooling Plant (over 100 years old)
+• The Cliff Heating and Cooling Plant (built in 1916)

-- The Tunney’s Pasture Heating and Cooling Plant (1953)
+• The Tunney’s Pasture Heating and Cooling Plant (built in 1953)

-- The National Printing Bureau Heating and Cooling Plant in Hull (1949)
+• The National Printing Bureau Heating and Cooling Plant in Hull (built in 1949)

-- The National Research Council Heating and Cooling Plant (1930).
+• The National Research Council Heating and Cooling Plant (built in 1930).